Teaching Visa Sponsorship Jobs in New Jersey

 Which visa types are most common for teaching roles in New Jersey?

-The J-1 Exchange Visitor visa is the most frequently used pathway for international teachers in New Jersey, particularly through the Department of State's Exchange Visitor Program for primary and secondary educators.
-The H-1B is also used, primarily for teaching roles at colleges, universities, and private schools where the position requires a specialized degree.
+The J-1 visa Exchange Visitor visa is the most frequently used pathway for international teachers in New Jersey, particularly through the Department of State's Exchange Visitor Program for primary and secondary educators.
+The H-1B visa is also used, primarily for teaching roles at colleges, universities, and private schools where the position requires a specialized degree.
 Some bilingual and special education roles have supported H-1B sponsorship through public school districts.

 Which companies and institutions sponsor visas for teaching jobs in New Jersey?